dahm641/tech258_cloud/tech258_azure/Network_Virtual_Appliance/readme.md

 1. Set up a regular VM with Ubuntu 22.04
 2. Allow SSH
 3. Put it in availability zone 2.
-Each one in their own incase one zone fails.
+Each VM in their own zone incase one zone fails.
+We can spin up the part of our app that has failed.
 4. Place it in the ***dmz-subnet*** we created with our virtual network
 5. Add tags, check details and create  <br><br>
 ![img_14.png](images/img_14.png)  <br><br>